folio-org/docs/content/en/docs/Users/_index.md

 -   **Users: User loans view, change due date, renew.** This permission allows the user to view the Loans section on a user record, to change a due date on a loan, and renew loans.
 -   **Users: View requests.** This permission allows the user to view the Requests section on a user record.
 This permission also includes the ability to search and view user records (basic user fields only).

-##Keyboard shortcuts
+## Keyboard shortcuts

 Keyboard shortcuts allow you to perform actions in this app using the keyboard.
-See [Platform essentials > Keyboard shortcuts](< ref "/platform_essentials_keyboard_shortcuts.md" >) for more information.
+See [Platform Essentials > Keyboard shortcuts](..platform-essentials/keyboard-shortcuts/keyboardshortcuts/) for more information.

 ## Creating a user record manually